Eric Adams: Early life and education

 At age 14, Adams joined a gang, the 7-Crowns, and became known as "a tough little guy".
 He would hold money for local hustlers.
 He also ran errands, including purchasing groceries, for a dancer and part-time prostitute named Micki after she became injured.
-After Micki refused to pay for the groceries he purchased or the work he had done, Adams and his brother stole her TV and a money order.
+After Micki refused to pay for the groceries he purchased or his work, Adams and his brother stole her TV and a money order.
 The two were later arrested for criminal trespassing.
-While in police custody, they were beaten by NYPD officers until a black cop intervened.
+While in police custody, they were allegedly beaten by NYPD officers until another cop intervened.
 Adams was sent to a juvenile detention center for a few days before being sentenced to probation.
-Adams had post-traumatic stress disorder after the incident, and has said that the violent encounter motivated him to enter law enforcement.
-He was particularly intrigued by the black police officer and by the swagger and respect that comes with being in law enforcement.
-A local pastor of The House of the Lord Pentecostal Church added to his motivation when he suggested that by joining the police force, he could aid in reforming police culture from within.
-Adams would later attend his church often.
+Adams had post-traumatic stress disorder after the incident and has said that the violent encounter motivated him to enter law enforcement.
+He was particularly intrigued by black police officers and by the "swagger" and "respect" that comes with being in law enforcement.
+Herbert Daughtry of The House of the Lord Pentecostal Church added to his motivation when he suggested that by joining the police force, he could aid in reforming police culture from within.
+Adams would later attend his church on occasion.

-Adams graduated from Bayside High School in Queens in 1978, but struggled to maintain good grades.
-He began attending college while working as a mechanic and a mailroom clerk at the Brooklyn District Attorney's office, receiving an associate degree from the New York City College of Technology, a bachelor's degree from the John Jay College of Criminal Justice, and an M.P.A. from Marist College.
+Adams graduated from Bayside High School in Queens in January 1979, but struggled to maintain good grades.
+He began attending college while working as a mechanic and a mailroom clerk at the Brooklyn District Attorney's office, receiving an associate degree from the New York City College of Technology, a bachelor's degree from the John Jay College of Criminal Justice, and an MPA from Marist College in 2006.
 Adams experienced an academic turnaround that he credits to a dyslexia diagnosis in college: "I went from a D student to the dean's list."
+As a result, he became a strong advocate for early dyslexia screening in public schools.